bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+the Document Object Model.
+it represents objects in the html of a page

 2. What is an event?

+something that will happen such as, a click, key press, etc.

 3. What is an event listener?

+It is something that looks for the event, and then fires once the event is found

 4. Why would we convert a NodeList into an Array?

+so that we can further define what we could be looking for from the NodeList

 5. What is a component?

+a reusable building block of code for building web pages or software

 ### Git Set up